Estimating Shapley Effects in Big-Data Emulation and Regression Settings using Bayesian Additive Regression Trees: Introduction

-Some metamodels struggle more than others with the two computational stages in the above approach, namely fitting the metamodel, then using the fitted metamodel to estimate the sensitivity indices.
-Regarding the former stage, many of these metamodel-based approaches struggle to fit if the number of inputs $p$ and function evaluations $n$ is not small.
+Some metamodels struggle more than others with the two stages in the above approach, namely fitting the metamodel, then using the fitted metamodel to estimate the sensitivity indices.
+Regarding the first stage, many of these metamodel-based approaches struggle to fit if the number of inputs $p$ and function evaluations $n$ are not small.
 A GP has $O(n^3)$ computation time and struggles to fit for even $p=10$.
 PCE has been fit for $p=25$, but it has been noted that PCE struggles to fit for larger $p$ \citep{Sudret2008,Crestaux09}.
 BMARS works for $p=200$ for Sobol' indices \citep{francom2018sensitivity}.
-Section~\ref{sec:numerical250} of this paper provides an example where BART fits to a $p=500$ scenario with $d=250$ active variables.
-Regarding the latter stage, BART \citep{horiguchi2021assessing}, BMARS \citep{francom2018sensitivity}, and PCE \citep{Sudret2008} have closed form expressions for Sobol\'{} indices (and thus for Shapley effects) that can be computed exactly once the metamodel is fit.
+Figure~\ref{fig:simstudy500} of this paper provides an example where BART fits to a $p=500$ scenario with $d=250$ active variables.
+Regarding the second stage, if a metamodel is cheap to evaluate, then the fitted metamodel's Shapley effects can be estimated using Monte Carlo integration of the Shapley-effect integrals, as done in Algorithm~1 from \cite{song2016shapley} or a parallelized version of it \citep{zhang2024variable}.
+However, this will create another layer of approximation error that can be avoided if the metamodel allows for exact computation.
+On this front, BART \citep{horiguchi2021assessing}, BMARS \citep{francom2018sensitivity}, and PCE \citep{Sudret2008} have closed-form expressions for Sobol\'{} indices (and thus for Shapley effects) that can be computed exactly once the metamodel is fit.
 Such expressions also exist for GPs with polynomial mean and either a separable Gaussian, Bohman, or cubic correlation function \citep{Oakley2004,Chen2005,Chen2006,Marrel2009,Moon2010,svenson2014estimating,Santner18}.
-Table~\ref{tbl:metamodels} summarizes these metamodel properties.
+Table~1 in the Supplementary Material summarizes these metamodel properties.